smitbhavsar93/IntroToArrays/README.md

 # IntroToArrays
+My first ever program back in high school when I first learnt about arrays as well as methods.
+Here just to showcase one of my final unit projects regarding arrays.

 ## How to run code
 For this code to work, drag and drop the .java file into any java programming compiler, the code for us was written on a software called Eclipse.